Julian Assange denied permission to appeal by UK's top court

 The court said it refused because the case “didn’t raise an arguable point of law.”

-Monday's news narrows Assange's options, but his defense team may still seek to take his case to the European Court of Human Rights or challenge the original judge’s other findings.
+Monday's news narrows Assange's options, but his defense team may still seek to take his case to the European Court of Human Rights.
+Nick Vamos, the former head of extradition at the Crown Prosecution Service, said Assange’s lawyers can also seek to challenge other points that he had lost in the original district court decision.

 Barry Pollack, Assange's U.S.-based lawyer, said Monday that it was “extremely disappointing” that Britain's Supreme Court is unwilling to hear the appeal.